 Are you staying all weekend in SF?
 If so, then check out some of these fun brunch spots throughout the city.
 They range from the famous Mama's of North Beach to Brenda's French Soul Food.

 Save time and money with my eBook, Your Insider's Guide to San Francisco.
 This 300+ page book is full of information on top attractions, museums, and activities.
 It also includes recommendations for hotels, restaurants, and nightlife activities, as well as, eight self-guided tours.

-The best part is that you can grab it up for only $2.99!
-That's right, for less than $3, you get all this information in just seconds.
+The best part is that you can grab it up the 2016 edition for only $3.99!
+That's right, for less than $4, you get all this information in just seconds.
 It will make your planning much eaiser!
-This deal is available until the 2016 edition becomes available on December 15.
 Click here to learn more or click the button below to buy your copy today!

 Book your hotel early and save!
 Click the links below to find the best deals currently running during your stay.

 TripAdvisor: What's the #1 hotel in San Francisco?
 Read reviews & find hotel deals on TripAdvisor!

 Bookings: Save on your Hotel with Booking.com, Planet Earth's #1 Accommodation Site.
 No booking fees ever!

 Expedia: Book early and save!
 Find special deals in hot destinations only at Expedia.com!